Child & Teen Therapy in Bentonville, AR

 Will I be privy to what my child says during his/her sessions?

-As the legal guardian and/or parent, you do technically have legal access to information from sessions until your teenager turns 18 years old.
+As the legal guardian and/or parent, you do technically have legal access to information from sessions until your child turns 18 years old.
 However, if your child is 14 years or older, it is often best to allow your child the privacy of talking to with their therapist, without the fear in the back of their head that you’ll get the play-by-play of what is said.

-This is fundamental for their therapist to be able to build trust with your teen, and is important to best ensure a safe environment where the teen feels at ease to open up fully about the difficulties they are facing.
+This is fundamental for their therapist to be able to build trust with your child, and is important to best ensure a safe environment where the teen feels at ease to open up fully about the difficulties they are facing.

 Oftentimes, if a teen feels like they lack privacy away from their main caregivers, they are more reluctant to share in full truth what is going on with them, thus hindering the counseling process.
 It is important to remember, however, that in the event there is a serious concern that is raised, the therapist will always relay important information to you to protect the safety of your child.